-Day Trader trade complex financial instruments which involves complicated tax rules including wash sales, and mark-to-market (MTM) rules.
-Here’s a list of most expensive tax errors make by day traders and their tax preparers.
+Day Trader trades complex financial instruments which involve complicated tax rules including wash sales, and mark-to-market (MTM) rules.
+Here’s a list of the most expensive tax errors made by day traders and their tax preparers.

 There are different categories of income (ordinary, capital gains, 60/40 capital gains, portfolio income, business and investment income).
 Tax elections can convert from one category to another.

 The first mistake is that many traders prepare their tax returns with software like TurboTax, and H & R Block .